Davidorenlane/imessage-agent/imessage-agent/README.md

 - The agent retrieves up to 3 conversations at a time to prevent excessive data loading
 - Messages with null content are excluded from results

+# LOL Claude went off the rails a little starting here :)

+Have not tried any of this yet -->

 ## Troubleshooting

 ### Comprehensive Troubleshooting Tool